zstyblik/grafana.org/source/blog/temp/clock-plugin-p1.md

 ## 2. Get a simple buildscript running

 I'm preparing for a grunt build at a later stage so the module.js file is placed in the src subfolder and later on we will have a dist folder.
-Grafana has a convention that it mounts the dist folder automatically if it exists.
+Grafana has a convention that it loads the code from the dist folder if it exists and will then ignore our src folder.

 ### Setting up grunt with babel